HistoryThis section has been translated automatically.

 LocalizationThis section has been translated automatically.

-Mainly occurring on the trunk, arms, legs (proximal extremities), typically symmetrical and arranged in the cleft lines of the skin.
+Mainly on trunk, arms, legs (proximal parts of extremities).
+The plaques are typically symmetrical and arranged in the cleavage lines of the skin.

 Clinical featuresThis section has been translated automatically.